Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog
+## [1.2.8-develop]
+- Fix Leaf-bmc naming corner case: leaf-bmc-bmc to leaf-bmc
+- Fix OSPF CAN vlan for 1.2 in full/tds

 ## [1.2.6-develop]
 - Add network test cases
 - Add network test cases for DNS and site connectivity